 \section{Methods}

-EMG signals are collected by a set of sensors $\mathcal{V}$ and represented as functions of time $t$.
-A sequence of EMG signals $E_S$ corresponding to silently articulated speech, associated with an audio signal $A$ and phonemic content $L$, is represented as $E_S = \{\textbf{f}_v(t)\}_{\forall \, v \in \mathcal{V}}$.
-Here, $\textbf{f}_v(t)$ denotes the EMG signal captured at sensor node $v$ as a function of time $t$.
+EMG signals are collected by a set of sensors $\mathcal{V}$ and are functions of time $t$.
+A sequence of EMG signals $E_S$ corresponding to silently articulated speech, associated with audio $A$ and phonemic content $L$, is represented as $E_S = \{\textbf{f}_v(t)\}_{\forall \text{ v }\in\mathcal{V}}$.
+Here, $\textbf{f}_v(t)$ denotes the EMG signal captured at a sensor node $v$ as a function of time $t$.
 The audio signal $A$ encodes both phonemic (lexical) content and expressive aspects of speech, such as volume, pitch, prosody, and intonation, while $L$ represents purely the phonemic content---a sequence of phonemes.
-For example, the phonemic content $L$ of the word \textsc{$<$friday$>$} is denoted by the phoneme sequence \textsc{$<$f-r-iy-d-ay$>$}.
+For instance, the phonemic content $L$ of the word \textsc{$<$friday$>$} is denoted by the phoneme sequence \textsc{$<$f-r-iy-d-ay$>$}.

 To model the mapping from $E_S$ to $L$, we employ a sequence-to-sequence model trained using CTC loss.
-This approach enables training with \textit{unaligned} pairs of $E_S$ and $L$, eliminating the need for precise alignment between input signals and their corresponding phoneme sequences.
-During testing, a sample $E_S$ not seen during training produces probabilities over all possible phonemes (40 in our case) at each time step, and we construct $L$ using beam search. $L$ is then converted to words using a language model.
+This approach allows us to train the model with \textit{unaligned} pairs of $E_S$ and $L$, eliminating the need for precise alignment between the input signals and their corresponding phoneme sequences.
+During testing, a sample of $E_S$ not in the training set outputs probabilities over all possible phonemes (40 of them in our case) at every time step, and we construct $L$ using beam search. $L$ is then converted to words using a language model.